G0maa/bloglist-frontend/README.md

   - I made a terrible mistake, which cost(ed) me lots of time, tl;dr I didn't know how `array.filter()` actually works.
 - A decision:
   - `fetchAllUsers()` and `fetchAllBlogs()`, which are the two main routes, are executed in `app` instead of their designated erm.. components, this was due to `useEffect` being executed in a different order... i.e. I will need to implement more logic to deal with refresh the website to `/users/:id` and `/blogs/:id` of which I decided to just skip.

+- First thing after installing `Semantic UI React` is that you are faced with a webpack compilation error, tl;dr, there are double semi-colon in the CSS file you imported, this isssue is some-how not mentioned in the documentation.
+  - There are a few [solutions](https://github.com/Semantic-Org/Semantic-UI/issues/7073).
+  - What I did:
+    - Removed the `;` manually.
+    - Removed `/node_modules/.cache` folder
+    - Doubt of ever using `Semantic UI` again?
+  - I just need a small, simple, easy, well documented, react-based UI library/framework to have a frontend to my backend, I guess I should've just went with `Bootstrap React`
+    - I got the hang of `Semanti UI React` after ~3 Hours.